olafollgaard/makeArduino/README.md

   `tiny_84`        | Atmel ATtiny84 microcontroller
   `tiny_85`        | Atmel ATtiny85 microcontroller

-* `INCLUDE_LIBS` is the most advanced variable in terms of implementing makeArduino.mk, but it is very easy to use, provided that your libraries are located in one of the folders in `LIBRARY_PATHS`, and also, of course, that my "hidden assumptions" are correct :)
+* `INCLUDE_LIBS` is the most advanced variable in terms of implementing makeArduino.mk, but it is very easy to use, provided that your library folders are located in one of the folders in `LIBRARY_PATHS`, and also, of course, that my "hidden assumptions" are correct :)

-  It is just a list of names of the libraries you wish to include in your project.
+  It is just a space-separated list of names of the libraries you wish to include in your project.

-  All `.h`, `.c`, `.cpp` and `.S` files are included by default, but you can specify per library which exact object files to include, e.g. for the Adafruit Wire library, to include only `Wire.cpp` and `utility/twi.c`:
+  All `.c`, `.cpp` and `.S` files in the library folder are included by default, but you can specify per library which exact object files to include, e.g. for the Adafruit Wire library, to include only `Wire.cpp` and `utility/twi.c`:

   ```cmake
   INCLUDE_LIBS = Wire
   LIBRARY_OBJS_Wire = Wire twi
   ```

   All subfolders that contain `.h`, `.c`, `.cpp` or `.S` files are recursed into and added to the include path.

-### Targets in makeArduino.mk
+## Targets in makeArduino.mk
+The typical `make` targets are `build` and `upload`, but here is a short description of all the main targets:

 Target              | Purpose
 ------------------- | --------------------------------------------------
-`all`               | Rebuild project, libs only if changed, and upload `burnfuses`         | "Burn" fuses in ATtiny8x mcu, via Arduino ISP `build`             | Rebuild project, libs only if changed `fullbuild`         | Rebuild everything, both project and libraries `mostlyclean`       | Remove project binaries, but not libraries `realclean`/`clean` | Remove all binaries
+`all`               | Rebuild project, libs only if changed, and upload `build`             | Rebuild project, libs only if changed `fullbuild`         | Rebuild everything, both project and libraries `mostlyclean`       | Remove project binaries, but not libraries `realclean`/`clean` | Remove all binaries
-`compile`           | Compile only what needs compiling `nm`                | List what uses the sometimes precious space `dumpS`             | Dump dissasembly
+`compile`           | Compile only changed files
+`nm`                | List what uses the sometimes precious space `dumpS`             | Dump dissasembly
-`upload`            | Compile if necessary, then upload to board
+`burnfuses`         | "Burn" fuses in ATtiny8x mcu, via Arduino ISP `upload`            | Compile changed files, then upload to board

+When the above says "changed", only `.c`, `.cpp` or `.S` files are checked, not the `.h` files they depend on.
+Maybe I'll implement that later, but for now just `build`, it's not as if there is tons of flash for so much code that `build` is unreasonably slower than `compile` :)

 ## Upload prerequisites
 1. Make sure you can use the Arduino IDE to upload a sketch, e.g. Blink, to an Arduino board.
 I had to fiddle a little with the USB setup in linux before that worked, but it has worked flawlessly since